Share:

 - The body uses all of the different parts of the diet to produce energy.
 They all follow a common pathway involving 4 stages.

-- These stages involve the processing of food from the diet into its macromolecular components (Stage 1), the oxygen dependent conversion of glucose into ATP within cells known as glycolysis (Stage 2), the oxidative pathway that takes place within the mitochondria known as Krebs cycle (Stage 3) and the conversion of reducing energy into ATP in the process known as oxidative phosphorylation (Stage 4).
+- These stages involve the processing of food from the diet into its macromolecular components (Stage 1), the oxygen independent conversion of glucose into ATP within cells known as glycolysis (Stage 2), the oxidative pathway that takes place within the mitochondria known as Krebs cycle (Stage 3) and the conversion of reducing energy into ATP in the process known as oxidative phosphorylation (Stage 4).

 Core